Get a sun-sational 50% discount with Crunch - deal expires soon!

 VAT is a tax paid on most goods and services.
 VAT registered firms have to charge VAT on their sales and can reclaim VAT on their purchases.
 This involves careful record-keeping of all transactions and the rate of VAT they were charged at.

-To reduce the burden of this record-keeping on smaller firms, HMRC offers a Flat Rate scheme.
-With this scheme, rather than having to pay HMRC what you’ve collected in VAT on your sales less the VAT you’ve claimed for on expenses, you simply need to pay HMRC a set percentage of your sales.
+To reduce the burden of this record-keeping on smaller firms, HMRC offers a Flat Rate Scheme.
+With this scheme, rather than having to pay HMRC what you’ve collected in VAT on your sales minus the VAT you’ve claimed for on expenses, you simply need to pay HMRC a set percentage of your sales.
 This means small firms generally don’t need to track VAT on purchases.

 The growing numbers of self-employed have been cited by the Treasury as a cause for declining tax revenues.
 However, our experience and research shows that people run their own companies for commercial reasons, not to avoid tax.
 The Treasury clearly thought these VAT schemes were too generous and that too many firms were using them.

 From April 2017, the Government introduced a new 16.5% flat rate VAT scheme that many ‘labour-only’ businesses, such as contractors, have to move to.
 This increased the rate at which VAT is paid under the Flat Rate scheme for many businesses, meaning that the advantages of flat rate VAT over standard rate VAT was diminished.
 Please speak with your accountant, who will be able to advise on the appropriate VAT scheme for you.
 It might even be in your interest to deregister from VAT if your turnover is below the threshold.

 A definition has been created of ‘limited cost traders’ who count as ‘labour-only’ businesses that now have to use the 16.5% rate when using the Flat Rate VAT scheme.
 A limited cost trader is defined as one that spends less than 2% of the value of its sales on goods (not services) for the period you submit a VAT return (HMRC call this ‘the accounting period’ for VAT and is usually quarterly).